 Communications allow for the efficient transfer of information between parties.
 This information can extend to the location of personnel, conditions of an area, instructions and status updates.

-It is essential for people working above and below ground, to be able to contact each other easily.
-In the case of an incident, personnel above ground should know where underground workers are and distribute warnings and instructions.
+It is essential for people working above and below ground to be able to contact each other easily.
+For example, in the case of an incident, personnel above ground should know where underground workers are and distribute warnings and instructions.
 Similarly, underground personnel need to be able to receive updates and relay information accurately.

 Advances in technology see the development of additional communication systems, including smartwatch alerts, integrated smart headwear, and tracking.
 These progressions will improve the effectiveness and clarity of underground communications, fostering better action in an emergency.

 Greater technology means better documentation.
 Advancements will allow the recording and analysis of data from multiple assets with most systems transferring information in real-time.